mattdesl/budo/README.md

 <sup>[(click for demo)](https://www.youtube.com/watch?v=cfgeN3G_Gl0)</sup>

-The original motivation for making budō was to build a simple tool around Chrome Script Injection.
-This has since split off into its own repository: [budo-chrome](https://github.com/mattdesl/budo-chrome) to minimize the scope of budō.
+The original motivation for making budō was to build an *experimental* tool and proof-of-concept around Chrome Script Injection.
+This has since split off into its own repository: [budo-chrome](https://github.com/mattdesl/budo-chrome).

 ## License